brodagroupsoftware/monitor/README.md

 them into JSON messages to the parent (main.js)
 - dashboard.js:  Consumes JSON messages and formats them for viewing on a rolling update dashboard
+- testcases/simple.js: Contains the mocha test case that execute site monitoring; the provided test cases sycles through the elements of the configuration file to determine which sites to test